 We also lead coalitions of sister pharmacy-related groups and work hand-in-hand with partners like National Community Pharmacists Association and the American Pharmacists Association on a range of important issues that impact pharmacy compounding.

 Most important of all, we get stuff done.
-In 2019 alone, our federal advocacy activities included:
+This year alone, our federal advocacy activities have included:

 Current APC federal advocacy priorities